xliao8/NeMO-Analytics/Everything about NeMO.md

 6.4 View and arrange the collection

-The layout of dataset collections (how they appear when viewed in the "Gene Expression Viewer") can be customized in the Dataset Explorer under "Collection View".
+The layout of dataset collections (how they appear when viewed in the "Gene Expression Viewer") can be customized in the Dataset Explorer under "Collection arrangement view".

 - In the "Dataset Explorer, select a collection: use the "Collection Management" dropdown to choose the dataset collection you want to edit.
 (Note: You can only modify collections you own.
 However, you may duplicate shared collections and then customize them as you wish).
-- Go to the "collection arrangement view" by clicking the last icon among the view selection.
+- Go to the "Collection arrangement view" by clicking the last icon among the view selection.
 If you do not have editing permissions for the collection, this button will not appear.
 - Rearrange datasets by following the instructions.
     - Drag and drop panels to change their order and position.
     - Resize panels by adjusting their width and height to make them larger, smaller, wider, or narrower.